EthanGendall/Dissertation-Scripts/README.md

 - visualisation_plots.ipynb
     - Used to visualise the distances and RMSD calculated.

+- An example script using acetylcholine with S531V and S950V mutations is provided, showing a practical application.

 ### <u>Environment Setup</u>
 - GROMACS Version 2024.2
 - Python 3.8.20